scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 -----------

 The core object in MDAnalysis is the Universe which acts as a nexus for accessing all data contained within a simulation.
-It is initialised by passing the filenames of the topology and trajectory files, with a multitude of different formats supported in these roles.
+It is initialized by passing the file names of the topology and trajectory files, with a multitude of different formats supported in these roles.
 The topology acts as a description of all the particles in the system while the trajectory describes their behavior over time.

 .. show loading a Universe and creating basic selections